contagon/handbook/handbook/13-sunday-school.md

 * Support, encourage, and instruct Sunday School teachers.
 Help them become more effective gospel teachers by following the principles in the scriptures and [Teaching in the Savior’s Way].
 Encourage them to study [Teaching in the Savior’s Way].
 * Lead teacher council meetings as guided by the bishop (see Teaching in the Savior’s Way, [3]).
 * Encourage teachers to reach out to members who do not attend classes.

 ### 13.2.3 Sunday School Teachers

 The Sunday School president may recommend members to serve as Sunday School teachers.
-If the bishopric approves, a member of the bishopric calls them and sets them apart.
+If the bishopric approves, a member of the bishopric calls them, presents them in sacrament meeting for sustaining by ward members, and sets them apart.

 Sunday School teachers get to know class members, including those who do not attend classes.
-Teachers support them in their efforts to learn and live the gospel of Jesus Christ.
+Teachers support members in their efforts to learn and live the gospel of Jesus Christ.

 To prepare to teach, Sunday School teachers use the scriptures, [Come, Follow Me—For Individuals and Families], and [Come, Follow Me—For Sunday School].
 They follow the principles in [Teaching in the Savior’s Way] and [chapter 17] of this handbook.